slidenerd/ec2-mean-test/EC2.md

 ## Step 1.6: Configure Security Group

  1. Security Groups are analogous to a Firewall with differences of course.
- 2. In case, you are wondering if you need both, [HERE](https://serverfault.com/questions/899278/do-we-need-both-security-groups-and-server-side-firewall-in-aws-ec2) is an answer that discusses if you need both.
-Report Broken Link
- 3. [HERE](https://serverfault.com/questions/286665/why-have-both-security-groups-and-iptables-on-amazon-ec2) is another answer that talks about why both exist and what you are supposed to do.
-Report Broken Link.
 ![Step 6: Configure Security Group](https://imgur.com/Nh3Krs7.png)
  4. By default, we only have SSH port 22 open here.
 We click **Add Rule** and select **HTTP** from the dropdown and similarly add another rule for **HTTPS**
  5. We will open more ports for Node and Mongo as required down the line.
 So keep this Tab in mind.